Hey there, I’m Eduardo Lopez.

 Today marketing is less about pushing a sale in a short interaction and much more about engaging with customers over the course of a relationship.
 It’s time to ditch the CMO title and become a true Chief Engagement Officer.

-My goal is to share some wisdom about social media and marketing without boring you to tears.
-On Going CEO you will find timely, relevant content that tells you how to get more out of social media, grow your hard earned following, and invest in tactics and strategies that work for you over time.
+My goal is to share some wisdom about social media and digital marketing without boring you to tears.
+On Going CEO you will find timely, relevant content that tells you how to get more out of digital marketing, grow your hard earned following, and invest in tactics and strategies that work for you over time.

 Some of my work…